JusJae/CI_MS1_HomePhitness/README.md

 - Canva:
   Used to design the logo and 404 error page image.

-- Pexels & UnSplash
+- Pexels
-    Pexels and UnSplash was used throughout the site as they are royalty-free stock images and videos. copyright free images for this project.
+    Pexels was used throughout the site as they are copyright and royalty-free stock images and videos.

 - Google Fonts:
     The fonts where selected from and imported to style the text on the site.